Assessment and award

 - for the Foundation to verify any grants awarded by other foundations as required.

 Grant recipients must notify the Foundation of any changes to their personal and contact details without delay.

-Each grant recipient undertakes to report on use of the grant to the Foundation within 3 months of the end of the grant period or the trip taken and, on request, to present their research at an annual meeting or a presentation event for the Finnish Parkinson Association.
+Each grant recipient is obliged to report to the Foundation on their use of the grant within 3 months of the end of the grant period or the trip taken and, on request, to present their research at an annual meeting or a presentation event for the Finnish Parkinson Association.